 Global warming is a concept that simply means what it means; a warming globe.
 It implies that temperatures of the earth are increasing beyond previously seen levels.
-It is a situation which utterly changes the way we interact with the world.
+It is a situation that utterly changes the way we interact with the world.
 This is because global warming is believed to be caused by large scale industrial activities of developed countries.

 The emission of greenhouse gases such as methane (found in fecal droppings of cattle) and carbon dioxide from a time as far back as the industrial revolution has forced a weakening of the ozone layer, increasing our exposure to ultraviolet rays from the sun.
 When this happens, it has extremely huge effects.
 Global warming is already showing itself through rising ocean levels.
-This rise is caused by a melting of ice.
+This rise is caused by the melting of ice

 The Greenland ice, for instance, has been reported by scientists to be seeing some of its biggest depletions in history.
 The heat of the sun forces a weakening in the ice over time and later creates problems such as floods.
 Countless people whose homes are in coastal areas are at the most risk of spillovers from the ocean, their livelihoods are threatened and viable resources are brought down in a massive sweep.